ParadoxPD/ParadoxPD/README.md

 ---

-As you all know this place is "recommended" for `profile` and kinda a portfolio of sort.
+As you all know this place is "recommended" for `profile` and kinda a portfolio of sorts.
 I thought about utilizing this space to show the cool stuff I am currently working on.
-I also thought of using this as kind of a scratch pad for ideas and a todo list...
+I also thought of using this as kind of a scratch pad for ideas and a to-do list...

 ---